microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

 # Data mapping from FHIR to Synapse
 The Synapse sync pipeline fetches, converts, and saves FHIR data to the Azure storage in the [Apache Parquet format](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/read-parquet).
 The Apache Parquet format is an open source file format designed for efficient and performant flat columnar storage format of data compared to row based files like CSV or TSV files.
 For more information about its detailed storage strategy, see the [Apache Parquet](https://parquet.apache.org/documentation/latest/) documentation.

 Azure Synapse Analytics supports [Parquet files](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-parquet-files) in Serverless SQL pool.
 PowerShell [Set-SynapseEnvironment.ps1](../scripts/Set-SynapseEnvironment.ps1) is provided to users to create default EXTERNAL TABLEs/VIEWs on Synapse.
-Refer to [CREATE EXTERNAL TABLE](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/create-use-external-tables) and [CREATE VIEW](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/create-use-views) for information about EXTERNAL TABLEs/VIEWs on Synapse.
+Refer to [CREATE EXTERNAL TABLE](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/create-use-external-tables) and [CREATE VIEW](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/create-use-views) for information about EXTERNAL TABLEs/VIEWs on Synapse Serverless SQL pool.

-The information below describes how the raw FHIR JSON is converted to Parquet format and subsequently mapped to EXTERNAL TABLEs/VIEWs on Synapse workspace.
+The information below describes how the raw FHIR JSON is converted to Parquet format and subsequently mapped to EXTERNAL TABLEs/VIEWs on Synapse Serverless SQL pool.

 ## FHIR JSON data to Parquet data